github-pfeifer-syscon-de/background/README.md

 ### Python

-By default for rendering the info blocks python will be used (this requires the Development install of python3, python-gobject, py3cairo ).
+By default for rendering the info blocks python will be used (this requires the Development install of python3, python-gobject and python-cairo depending on your Linux flavor names may vary).
 If you don't like this option use
 ```
 ./configure --prefix=/usr --without-python